Eastern Christian High School: Academics

 While ECHS does support students in all academic areas, their most common differentiation takes place in English, Language Arts, and Math.

-As the oldest and largest Christian day school in the New York Metropolitan area, Eastern Christian’s commitment to academic excellence is measured by its faculty, facilities, and rigorous curriculum.
-It is also affiliated with Christian Schools International, which includes 425 school systems in the United States and Canada.
+As the oldest and largest Christian day school in the New York Metropolitan area, Eastern Christian is also affiliated with Christian Schools International, which includes 425 school systems in the United States and Canada.
 The faculty is New Jersey State certified with an average teaching experience of 15 years; almost half having earned advanced degrees.

-Athletics & More
+Athletics and extracurricular activities

-The Eastern Christian Eagles participate in the North Jersey Interscholastic Conference, which is comprised of small-enrollment schools in Bergen, Hudson, Morris and Passaic counties.
+The Eastern Christian Eagles participate in the North Jersey Interscholastic Conference, which consists of small-enrollment schools in Bergen, Hudson, Morris and Passaic counties.
 The high school offers 23 teams across 12 sports with 252 students participating in at least one of these offerings.

 While 60% of students are involved in the athletic program, ECHS also offers a range of other activities to meet student interests.
-These include fencing, fly fishing, musical production, astronomy, robotics, gardening and more.
+These include fly fishing, musical production, robotics, gardening and more.